leeola/docs/contents/guides/koding-overview/index.md

 ## What Is Koding?

-Koding is an online development environment with the goal of simpifying wordwide development and providing free computation and development to everyone.
+Koding is an online development environment with the goal of simplifying worldwide development and providing free computation and development to everyone.

 It does this by offering Free VMs for development to anyone.